jcolag/entropy-arbitrage/2026-04-02-captive-pursuit.md

 Seriously, even the foreigners from the other side of the galaxy, they force them to learn English?
 Or maybe their translation system deliberately provides literal translations of idioms so that we can have "fun" scenes like this.

-Oh, and by the way, [ram-scoops](https://en.wikipedia.org/wiki/Bussard_ramjet) exist, a 1960-ish idea for an already-moving spacecraft to catch interstellar hydrogen in pretty much a giant funnel, to feed a fusion reaction.
+Oh, and by the way, {% wiki Bussard_ramjet|ram-scoops|en %} exist, a 1960-ish idea for an already-moving spacecraft to catch interstellar hydrogen in pretty much a giant funnel, to feed a fusion reaction.
 I won't bother pointing out that you probably don't find them deep in the engine...

  > **O'BRIEN**: I was joking, Tosk.
  >